Plachimada Coca-Cola struggle: History of Plachimada Struggle

 While a government committee estimated the damages to be around ₹ 216 crore ($30 million), compensation has yet to be paid to the villagers.

 On 8 October 1999, Hindustan Coca-Cola Beverages Private (HCBLP), a subsidiary of the Coca-Cola Company, applied for a license at Perumatty panchayat to establish a factory in Plachimada.
 On 27 January 2000 the company was granted permission to open the factory.
 The firm purchased a roughly 34.64 acre plot, which had previously been used to cultivate paddy, peanuts and vegetables.
 The factory employed 130 permanent workers and approximately 250 temporary laborers.
 Brands produced at the Plachimada factory included Coca-Cola, Limca, Fanta, Thums Up, Sprite, Kinley Soda, and Maaza.
 The factory used 500,000 litres of groundwater a day for its production after obtaining permission from Perumatty panchayat, which was later confirmed by the Kerala High Court.

 Villagers living nearby the factory started reporting increased water pollution six months after the factory was opened.
 Accessing water for agricultural purposes became an issue.

 The factory had also made a practice of distributing its sludge waste from the manufacturing process as free fertilizer to the villagers.
 In 2003, a BBC journalist visited the village to investigate the claims made by the villagers that the sludge was contaminated.
 As part of his reporting for BBC Radio 4's Face the Facts, he has picked up samples of the sludge and sent to the United Kingdom to be analyzed.
 A lab at the University of Exeter found unacceptably high levels of cadmium and lead in the sludge.
 Lead is toxic to human development and the nervous system, while cadmium is a documented carcinogen.

-Mounting pressure on the Kerala Government to shut down the factory, Greenpeace Campaign Head Ameer Shahul shared the University of Exeter analysis report to the Kerala State Pollution Control Board and to the local media, demanding permanent closure of the factory.
+Mounting pressure on the Kerala Government to shut down the factory, Greenpeace Campaign Head Ameer Shahul shared the University of Exeter analysis report to the Kerala State Pollution Control Board and to the local media, and demanded permanent closure of the factory.
 Soon, the Kerala State Pollution Control Board confirmed these test results and ordered The Coca-Cola Company to stop distribution of its waste and to recover what had been dispersed in the past.